localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 ## Merge Scenarios

-When working with an application state, we need to consider different scenarios regarding how to combine cloud pod state with the existing state in the running LocalStack instance.
+When working with application states, we need to consider different scenarios regarding how to combine cloud pod state with the existing state in the running LocalStack instance.

 The simplest case is when we inject a cloud pod into a fresh LocalStack instance - however, how should we proceed if there are some resources already deployed in the current instance?